 If however you want to resize the gap by moving the frames closer together or further apart, without actually resizing the frames, you could do this by holding down the ALT key.
 Again this can be done with the SHIFT key to limit the changes to just the immediate frames.

-It's worth mentioning at this point that the gap tool can be used not just on the gaps between two or more frames, but also on the gap between a frame and the edge of the page itself.
-This can be very useful for fitting things.
+It’s worth mentioning at this point that the gap tool can be used not just on the gaps between two or more frames, but also on the gap between a frame and the edge of the page itself.
+This can be very useful for fitting things and is a feature I often show when teaching InDesign on my courses.

 One thing that many people don’t realise when it comes to the gaps, is you can actually specify the gap amount to an exact setting when creating a grid of frames.
 This isn’t an obvious setting, and things like double clicking the frame tool or the gap tool don’t do anything.